Skip to content

 Decision Outcome

 Native Recursive Extensions are adopted as the standard for system evolution.
-The Daemon functions as a Runtime Package Manager, coordinating a collection of independent repositories into a single, cohesive organism.
+The Daemon functions as a Runtime Package Manager, coordinating a collection of repositories into a single, cohesive organism.

 1. The Federation Strategy

-2. The Registration API (The Hook)
+2. The Registration Surface (The Extension Context)

-• The Context Object: The Core passes a Context object which serves as the "Genetic API" for grafting.
-Through this object, the extension integrates itself into the Daemon's anatomy:
+• The Context Object: The Core passes an ExtensionContext object which serves as the host registration surface for boot-time grafting.
+Through this object, an organ binds runtime-facing logic into the Daemon's anatomy.

 3. Capabilities as Organs